 Compliance of sending or receiving party

 A receiving party may only claim compliance to the Peppol international model if he accepts all invoices that comply with the rules of the Peppol International Invoice when applied without any specialized rules.
+This means that he shall be able to receive from any specialized implementation of the Peppol international model.

-A sending party may claim compliance to the Peppol International model if he sends invoices that comply with the rules of the Peppol International Invoice when applied without any specialized rules even if that document may at the same time comply the a set of specialized rules.
+A sending party may claim compliance to the Peppol International model if he sends invoices that comply with the rules of the Peppol International Invoice when applied without any specialized rules even if that document may at the same time comply any set of specialized rules.

 Compliance of an invoice document instance